 Agave victoriae-reginae 'Albomarginata'

-Agave victoriae-reginae 'Alba Marginata', Agave victoriae-reginae 'Marginata Alba', Agave victoriae-reginae f. albo marginata, Agave victoriae-reginae f. marginata alba, Agave victoriae-reginae 'White Rhino'
+Agave victoriae-reginae 'Alba Marginata', Agave victoriae-reginae 'Marginata Alba', Agave victoriae-reginae f. albo marginata, Agave victoriae-reginae f. marginata alba, Agave victoriae-reginae 'White Rhino', Agave 'White Rhino'

-Agave victoriae-reginae 'Albomarginata' is a small beautiful Agave with rosettes of tight-fitting, deep green leaves with broad white margins and tipped with a small terminal spine.
-It forms a solitary rosette when young, but may produce offsets when mature.
-The rosette is up to 12 inches (30 cm) tall and up to 16 inches (40 cm) in diameter.
+Agave victoriae-reginae 'Albomarginata', also known as Agave victoriae-reginae 'White Rhino', is a beautiful small succulent that forms rosettes of tight-fitting deep green leaves with broad white margins and tipped with a short terminal spine.
+It is solitary when young but may produce offsets when mature.
+The rosettes are up to 12 inches (30 cm) tall and 16 inches (40 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Most Agaves are easy to grow and take little care of once established.

 These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Plants that are grown in low-light conditions become etiolated.
 Agave plants love going outside from spring to fall.